 How many deals have you lost due to common mistakes and oversights?
 You forget to follow up with a lead, you don’t have time to update opportunities in your CRM, or you waste time digging in your inbox to find the current status.
 Sound familiar?

-With sales automation, you can set everything up once and then sit back and relax.
+With sales automation software, you can set everything up once and then sit back and relax.

 Sales automation uses software to eliminate repetitive, manual tasks and automates them.
 You can automate follow-ups, manage your sales pipeline, and easily train new sales team members with a repeatable and scalable system.

 Your sales funnel is the series of steps that prospects need to take to become a paying customer.
 The stages in each company’s sales funnel can differ, but the main three are awareness, consideration, and decision.
-By leveraging sales automation, you can create a flywheel effect that brings in new leads and takes them through to the decision stage, automatically.
+By leveraging a sales automation platform, you can create a flywheel effect that brings in new leads and takes them through to the decision stage, automatically.

 Here’s how to automate each stage of your sales funnel: